qcx201/CAtrade/README.md

 Mark Carney, the new Prime Minister and leader of the Liberal Party replacing Trudeau, said after his election that [Canada "will win" the trade war.](https://www.bbc.com/news/articles/c36wkg47z1po.amp) Pierre Poilievre, leader of the main Conservatives opposition, also indicated [favoring a retaliatory response](https://youtube.com/shorts/4ZP7V5cxKPs?si=hMU9ef43AnjcC4nY) to US tariffs.

 So how might this play out for Canadian industries and ?
 Let's first take a look at the current state of affairs between Canada and its main trade partners.
-Then we'll discuss how the proposed tariffs and counter-tariffs may influence Canada's trade patterns and the effect on jobs, wages, and prices.
+Then we'll discuss how the proposed tariffs and counter-tariffs may influence Canada's trade patterns and the effect on jobs, wages, and prices using a simple economic model.

-## Canada's past trade patterns
+## Canada's Trade Partners

 <!--
 Canada's top 10 <u>net</u> import partners (2024) | Canada's top 10 <u>net</u> export partners (2024)